Large Tunable Thermoelectric Effects in Superconducting Spin Valves with Commercially Available Materials: Abstract

 \section{Abstract}

 Recent studies have revealed magnetically controllable thermoelectric effects in superconductor/ferromagnet (S/F) structures.
 A tunable cryogenic thermoelectric generator needs not only a high conversion factor between electricity and heat, but also a large change in the thermoelectric output when switching the magnetic state of the device.
+However, the reported modifications in thermoelectric power are either minimal, involve superconductors with relatively low critical temperatures (below 1 K), or do not utilize commercially available spintronic materials.
 Here, we experimentally measure and numerically model thermoelectric effects in fully epitaxial F/S/F junctions based on commercially available, easily grown materials, as well as their dependence on the magnetic configuration of the F electrodes.
 We observe sizeable Seebeck coefficients for the parallel alignment of the ferromagnetic electrodes, reaching values of about $100$~$\mu$V/K. Importantly, we find a decrease of the thermoelectric signal of more than an order of magnitude when switching from a parallel to an antiparallel configuration, constituting a large thermoelectric spin-valve effect.
-Theoretical modeling based on a self-consistent non-equilibrium Keldysh-Usadel Green function theory, combined with micromagnetic simulations, qualitatively reproduce the experimental findings.
+Theoretical modeling based on a self-consistent non-equilibrium Keldysh-Usadel Green's function theory, combined with micromagnetic simulations, qualitatively reproduce the experimental findings.
+The thermoelectric effect is optimized when there is a large spin-dependent electron-hole asymmetry in the superconductor combined with spin-dependent transmission through the interfaces.
 These findings pave the way for the development of efficient and versatile cryogenic thermoelectric heat engines.